Sidhartha Babu

 Sidhartha Babu is an Indian self-taught, international rifle shooter from Thiruvananthapuram, Kerala.
-He is currently based in Bengaluru.
-He has qualified for shooting at the 2020 Tokyo Paramlympics for Mixed 50m rifle prone SH1 through the Para World Shooting Championship (12-18 October 2019) held in Sydney, Australia.
+He is currently based in Bengaluru, India.
+He has qualified for shooting at the 2024 Paris Paramlympics through the 2022 Asian Para Games conducted in Hangzhou, China (22-28 October 2023) with a record-breaking performance.
+Also, he had represented India in the 2020 Tokyo Paramlympics for Mixed 50m rifle prone SH1 through the performance in Para World Shooting Championship (12-18 October 2019) held in Sydney, Australia.